waiting-for-dev/follow/README.md

 haskellContent = digest SimpleText.digest haskellFilteredDirectory
 ```

-## Combining sources and middlewares
+## Recipes: Combining sources and middlewares

 Content is not limited to be fetched from a single source.
 Instead, a
 directory can be built merging the entries fetched from different